-But when it comes to professions involving children like teaching and babysitting, men still face a lot of stigmas.
+But when it comes to professions involving children like teaching and babysitting, men still face a lot of stigma.

 Even in 2019, many parents still feel less safe leaving their child alone with a man than a woman.
 Why?
 If you ask them, they might not even be able to articulate why they feel that way.

 Here's why I think that is.
-We hear about it in the news more and more it seems.
-Males in positions of authority like teachers and priests assaulting children.
-And I think that plays a significant part in how people feel.
+We hear about it in the news more and more it seems, males in positions of authority like teachers and priests assaulting children.
+And I think that plays a significant role in forming people’s feelings.

-But is that an accurate representation of male caregivers as a whole, or is the media blowing isolated incidents out of proportion?
+But is that a true representation of male caregivers as a whole, or is the media blowing isolated incidents out of proportion?

 To get an accurate large-scale picture, we really need to look at the statistics.